-Topamax isn’t approved to treat depression or bipolar disorder with depression, but it may be helpful for people who have not found relief with other mood-stabilizing drugs.
-For this reason, a doctor may decide, after careful evaluation, to prescribe Topamax off label for treating depression.
+For this reason, a doctor may decide, after careful evaluation, your doctor to prescribe Topamax off label for treating depression.

 On the other hand, Topamax may also cause serious depression and suicidal thoughts in some people, so it’s important that you discuss this option carefully with your doctor.